 Sugary Add-ons That Sneak In Extra Sugar

-It’s common to add extras like flavored yogurt, fruit preserves, chocolate chips, or sweetened milk alternatives when enjoying cereal bowls.
+It’s common to add extras like flavored yogurt, fruit preserves, chocolate chips, granola clusters, or sweetened milk alternatives when enjoying cereal bowls.
 These additions can quickly turn a low-sugar breakfast into one loaded with hidden sugars.

 Using fresh fruits such as berries or sliced bananas offers sweetness plus vitamins without excess refined sugars.
 Unsweetened plant-based milks or plain dairy milk keep the overall meal balanced too.